Chapter 9. Connection Points

 1(void (__stdcall _atl_event_classtype::*)()) fn

-macro is the same as
+The SINK_ENTRY_EX macro is the same as

-macro with a NULL
+the SINK_ENTRY_INFO macro with a NULL pointer for

 the function information structure.
-The SINK_ENTRY
+The SINK_ENTRY macro

-for the dispatch interface and a NULL
+is thesame as the SINK_ENTRY_INFO macro with IID_NULL for the dispatch interface and a NULL pointer for the function information structure.

 1#define SINK_ENTRY_EX(id, iid, dispid, fn) \